 How do you catch it?

-You catch it from somebody else who has it.
+You catch it from somebody who has

 The bacteria that cause it are carried in the lungs, throat and nose.
 So for you to catch it you have to inhale the bacteria that somebody else has coughed out.
 They do not live outside the body and so it has to be somebody who has coughed into the same air that you are breathing.

 Although contacts in the same house are likely to get it, it can also pass easily between friends, especially children.
 It does not pass so easily between adults, who tend to cough away from people rather than directly over them.
-It is most infectious in the first 2 weeks when it seems no different from an ordinary cough and cold.
+It is most infectious in the first 2 weeks of symptoms when it seems no different from an ordinary cough and cold.

 There are probably other things that make people more vulnerable to catching it from time to time.
 In my experience I have found that having a viral cold or cough increases the likelihood of catching whooping cough.
 This can make the diagnosis of whooping cough even more difficult because you have two illnesses in succession.
 People who suffer from asthma also seem more susceptible to whooping cough, although paradoxically, asthmatics who get whooping cough often find their asthma is improved for the duration of whooping cough and for some time afterwards.